v2.1 generally available — Apache 2.0 licensed

 Full query proxy — SQL and NoSQL

 Every query is inspected before it ever reaches the database — parsed, sorted by type (read, write, or schema change), checked against the tables a user is allowed to touch, and routed through your review policy.
-The same governance covers NoSQL too: MongoDB, Couchbase, Redis, Cassandra, Elasticsearch, DynamoDB, and Neo4j all flow through identical checks, with dangerous or server-side commands blocked up front.
-Layer on row-level security so users only see the rows they're cleared for, dynamic masking that hides sensitive columns per person, and data-classification tags (PII, PCI, PHI, GDPR) that auto-apply masking and raise a query's risk score.
-A dry-run preview shows a query's impact before review without changing any data, and every executed query is saved as an exact snapshot you can replay in a test environment.
+The same governance covers NoSQL and the cloud data warehouses too: MongoDB, Couchbase, Redis, Cassandra, Elasticsearch, DynamoDB, Neo4j, Snowflake, BigQuery, and Databricks all flow through identical checks, with dangerous or server-side commands blocked up front.
+Layer on row-level security so users only see the rows they're cleared for, dynamic masking that hides sensitive columns per person, and data-classification tags (PII, PCI, PHI, GDPR) that auto-apply masking and raise a query's risk score — with automated sensitive-data discovery that samples column data on a schedule, spots emails, card numbers, SSNs, IBANs, and phone numbers with local checksum-verified detectors (optionally aided by your AI analyzer, which only ever sees redacted samples), and proposes the tags for one-click confirmation.
+A dry-run preview shows a query's impact before review without changing any data — for the cloud warehouses it includes the estimated bytes the query would scan, the number your bill is based on — and every submitted query automatically gets a pre-flight cost estimate — the database's own EXPLAIN plan plus an exact affected-row count for updates and deletes — shown to reviewers, folded into the AI risk analysis, and usable in routing policies (“auto-escalate any full-scan DELETE over 100k rows”).
+Every executed query is saved as an exact snapshot you can replay in a test environment.

-PostgreSQL · MySQL · MariaDB · Oracle · MSSQL · ClickHouse · MongoDB · Couchbase · Redis · Cassandra · ScyllaDB · Elasticsearch · OpenSearch · DynamoDB · Neo4j · connector catalog · custom drivers · read-replica routing · dynamic masking · row-level security · data classification
+PostgreSQL · MySQL · MariaDB · Oracle · MSSQL · ClickHouse · MongoDB · Couchbase · Redis · Cassandra · ScyllaDB · Elasticsearch · OpenSearch · DynamoDB · Neo4j · Snowflake · BigQuery · Databricks · connector catalog · custom drivers · read-replica load balancing · result caching · dynamic masking · row-level security · data classification

 AI query analysis

-Anthropic · OpenAI · Ollama · OpenAI-compatible · Hugging Face · Multi-model voting · Guardrails · Per-model cost & latency · Optimization suggestions · Text-to-query · RAG · Langfuse · Anomaly detection (UBA) · History dashboard
+Anthropic · OpenAI · Ollama · OpenAI-compatible · Hugging Face · Multi-model voting · Guardrails · Fallback pool · Per-model cost & latency · Optimization suggestions · Text-to-query · RAG · Langfuse · Anomaly detection (UBA) · Approval likelihood (advisory) · History dashboard

 Configurable review workflows

 Decide who must sign off before a query runs, and route each request automatically.
 Build per-datasource approval chains with multi-stage reviewers, auto-approve reads, timeouts, and bulk decisions — and scope each queue to the right team by user or group.
 Add policy-as-code routing to auto-approve, escalate, or require extra approvals based on query type, AI risk, who's asking, time of day, and where the request came from.
-Users can request just-in-time temporary access, and for genuine emergencies break-glass runs a query immediately — still through every guard — while paging all admins and opening a mandatory follow-up review.
-Reviewers are notified by Email, Slack, Discord, Telegram, Teams, PagerDuty, or webhook, and can approve right from Slack or one tap on a mobile push (with a step-up check).
+When a reviewer goes on holiday, out-of-office delegation hands their review duty to a named colleague for a set window — across queries, API calls, and grouped requests — and every decision records both names, so the audit trail always says who actually clicked approve.
+A delegate can never act on the delegator's own requests, and delegation never grants a permission they don't already have.
+Reviews that stall no longer stall silently: set an escalation window and a nudge cadence per review plan, and AccessFlow raises the request to the reviewers it is actually waiting on and your admins — and reminds those reviewers — well before the approval timeout auto-rejects it.
+Both are notify-only: waiting never changes who is allowed to approve.
+Users can request just-in-time temporary access to a database or a governed API connection, and for genuine emergencies break-glass runs a query immediately — still through every guard — while paging all admins and opening a mandatory follow-up review.
+Reviewers are notified by Email, Slack, Discord, Telegram, Teams, PagerDuty, or webhook — with ServiceNow & Jira ticketing auto-opening an incident when a query is rejected, escalated, or times out (and a ticket resolution syncing back as the decision) — and can approve right from Slack or one tap on a mobile push (with a step-up check).
 While a query waits, reviewers and the submitter can even co-author it live — any edit re-enters review, so approvals are never skipped.

-State machine · Per-datasource reviewers · Groups · Policy-as-code routing · JIT time-bound access · Break-glass emergency access · Bulk decisions · Real-time co-authoring · Inline comments · Slack approve/reject · Mobile PWA · One-tap push approvals · Email · Slack · Discord · Telegram · Teams · PagerDuty · Webhooks
+State machine · Per-datasource reviewers · Groups · Policy-as-code routing · JIT time-bound access · Break-glass emergency access · Bulk decisions · Real-time co-authoring · Inline comments · Slack approve/reject · Mobile PWA · One-tap push approvals · Email · Slack · Discord · Telegram · Teams · PagerDuty · ServiceNow · Jira · Webhooks

 Workforce-ready auth

 Sign in with the accounts your company already uses — SAML 2.0 SSO and OAuth 2.0 / OIDC, with built-in templates for Google, GitHub, Microsoft, GitLab, and a generic provider for any other IdP (Keycloak, Auth0, Okta, …).
 Roles and group memberships sync automatically from your identity provider on every login, with optional TOTP two-factor.
+With SCIM 2.0 provisioning, the IdP drives the whole user lifecycle: joiners are created, movers re-grouped, and leavers deactivated automatically — sessions and standing access grants revoked the moment someone is offboarded in Okta or Entra ID.
 One deployment hosts multiple fully-isolated organizations, and a super-admin manages tenants across the cluster — with per-org quotas and a kill-switch that disables an org instantly.

-JWT · SAML · OAuth · IdP group sync · TOTP · Multi-tenant orgs · Per-org quotas
+JWT · SAML · OAuth · SCIM provisioning · IdP group sync · TOTP · Multi-tenant orgs · Per-org quotas

 Tamper-evident audit & compliance reports